kathyminlingshao/kittyWill/README.md

 Something about Will. where is he come from.

+## Motivation

+A short description of the motivation behind the creation and maintenance of the project.
+This should explain **why** the project exists.

 ## Code Example

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

-## Motivation
+## Structure

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+A short description of something and something

 ## Installation